CodiTramuntana/decidim-verifications-custom_csv_census/README.md

 Additional options are:
 - `format`, a `Regexp` used to validate both the CSV value while importing and the input of the user while authorizing (recommended).
+- `encoded`, whether to apply a hash function to this value before persisting it.
 - `parse`, a `Proc` used to process the CSV value while importing.
 - `parse_first`, a `Boolean` to decide wether to parse the field before validating the format while importing.
   - You could want to do it beforehand to clean the incoming data.